 Are There Any Area Specific Pet Requirements in Australia?

-You must use a kennel approved by the International Air Transportation Association (IATA) to ship your dog or cat to Australia.
-Because you want your furry companion to feel as calm and comfortable on his journey, get the crate early so he has plenty of time to become familiar with it.
-For travel, do not put anything in the crate except your pet and an absorbent item such as a small blanket.
-Anything else will be considered biosecurity waste and destroyed on arrival.
+You must use a kennel that is IATA-compliant to ship your dog or cat to Australia.
+To make your furry companion feel as calm and comfortable on their journey, get the crate early so they have plenty of time to become familiar with it.
+Keep in mind that any bedding that arrives with pets in Australia will be destroyed for biosecurity reasons.

-If you have a service dog, he may ride with you in the passenger cabin, providing he meets the country’s eligibility criteria for assistance dogs.
-The dog must be clean and well-behaved in public, and must have been trained to assist persons with disabilities by alleviating the effect of the disability.
+If you have a service dog, they may ride with you in the passenger cabin, provided they meet the country’s eligibility criteria for assistance dogs.
+The dog must be clean and well-behaved in public and must have been trained to assist persons with disabilities by alleviating the effects of the disability.
 Training facilities outside Australia must be a member of the International Guide Dog Federation or Assistance Dogs International.
 You must provide:

 - The handler’s medical history form (completed by your doctor)

-- Proof of training from a recognized institution
+- Proof of the dog's certification/accreditation from the dog training institution

 We noted above that Australia requires you to use a professional pet transport company because all animals entering the country must arrive as manifest cargo.
-So call our Starwood team as soon as you know you’re headed to Australia, and we’ll get the ball rolling on a safe, comfortable move for your furry family member(s).
+Starwood is extremely well-versed in moving pets to Australia, so we're here to help!